ejsmile/blog/content/posts/post1-1c-task.en.md

 )
 select
 	top 1
-	'сам на себя (with left)' title,
+	'to itself (with left)' title,
 	BeginDate,
 	DATEADD(Day, -1, EndDate) EndDate
 from periodDate1
 order by
 	DATEDIFF(day, BeginDate, EndDate) desc

---меняем на full
+--change to full join

 ;with periodDate2 as(
 	select